mmosc/sparkify-data-lake/README.md

+# Project Overview

+Data Lakes project of the Data Engineering Udacity Nanodegree.

+## Introduction

+At Sparkify, our app allows the user to stream music.
+Our user base and song database have grown and we want to move the data warehouse to a data lake.

+Scope of this repo is to build an ETL Pipeline that
+- extracts data from S3
+- processes them using Spark
+- loads them back into S3 as a set of dimensional tables.

+The Spark process is deployed on a cluster using AWS.

+The DB schema is chosen to optimize the queries of our analytics team, whose task is to understand what songs users are listening to.

 ## Dataset
 Data reside in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.